kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 ### 🏠 Blog Index Page <a name="blog-index"></a>

 This is [the landing page](/blog/), which will display a preview of all posts, sorted in chronological order, with the most recent ones at the top.
-It has pagination, but unfortunately there are too few posts right now on this site to demonstrate it.
+It has pagination as well.

 ### 📑 Posts <a name="blog-posts"></a>